ccxt/ccxt/wiki/Manual.md

 As such, `cancelOrder()` can throw an `OrderNotFound` exception in these cases:
 - canceling an already-closed order
 - canceling an already-canceled order

-### Orders Cache

-Some exchanges support only `fetchOpenOrders` method which means you can't query `closed` and `canceled` orders direct.
-For these exchanges, ccxt emulates `fetchOrder` and `fetchClosedOrders` methods.

-For the emulation to work `ccxt` tracks orders' statuses in its own order cache accessible through the `.orders` property.
-When you call order manipulation methods such as `create/cancel/editOrder` then order's status gets recorded into the cache.

-When you then call `fetchOpenOrders` ccxt checks if it can find cached open orders in the exchange's response and if it can't it then marks this order in cache as 'closed' (i.e. fulfilled).

-It will work transparently for you in most cases, still if you access the same exchange's account through separate ccxt instances or do not pay [extra care](#error-handling) when handling order management exceptions the order cache may fall out of sync, in particular:
-- if an order's cancelation request bypass ccxt then on subsequent call to `fetchOpenOrders` it will erroneously mark the order as 'closed'
-- if `fetchOrder (id)` is emulated and you query an order id which is not currently 'open' (i.e. won't be returned by an exchange) and not in ccxt's cache then `OrderNotFound` will be thrown

 ## Trades / Transactions / Fills / Executions